CIBC-Internal/python/Doc/library/importlib.rst

         - :attr:`__file__`
             The path to where the module data is stored (not set for built-in modules).

+        - :attr:`__cached__`
+            The path to where a compiled version of the module is/should be stored (not set when the attribute would be inappropriate).

         - :attr:`__path__`
             A list of strings specifying the search path within a